Aaron-Bopp/TIM/40_Evergreens/When in doubt, write what you think.md

 #### [[When in doubt, write what you think]]

 Starting to write notes can be intimidating for many reasons, one of which being that you don't know what to write about.
-The beauty is that [[A second brain should be an extension of your thought]].
+The beauty is that [[A second brain should mirror how we think]].
 This means you can write about anything that you are thinking about and soon *your thinking will be better:*
 [[Writing is a catalyst of understanding]]

 This doesn't mean your [[second brain]] has to be a journal, or a planner, or about you, it can just be whatever you're thinking about.
 This could mean it is where you put down your school notes, your [[TTRPG]] notes, your dreams, anything.